 Among asthma patients, these combined symptoms are often described using the acronym “CORE” which stands for:

 - Esophageal Reflux

 Is this sounding familiar?
-If you suffer from asthma and sleep apnea, it’s worth looking into how these conditions are rated by the VA.
-Often, there are secondary conditions that can increase your compensation as long as you can prove a service connection.
+If you suffer from service-connected asthma and sleep apnea, it’s worth looking into how these conditions are rated by the VA.
+There may also be other secondary conditions that can increase your compensation as long as you can prove a service connection.